Read about how we process personal data and find out about your rights.

 - email firstname.lastname@example.org if you are a former student.

-Employment applications and staff
+Employment applicants and staff

-- administration of payroll and pensions
+- payroll administration and HMRC compliance

-- provision of occupational health services
+- provision of occupational health services, including for pension purposes

 - management of absence records